Asimina pulchella: Threats

-The main threat to this species is habitat destruction and degradation.
+The main threats to this species are habitat destruction and degradation.
 It was federally listed as an endangered species in 1986.

 Both distribution regions are becoming ever more urbanized, with wild habitat claimed for residential, commercial, and agricultural purposes.
 Many populations of this plant have been destroyed as the land was cleared.
 The remaining wild tracts are highly fragmented and isolated between stretches of developed land.
 These fragments are degraded by a number of processes, especially fire suppression.
 The habitat is naturally maintained by periodic wildfire, and this plant is fire-dependent.
 It requires fire to clear larger vegetation and brush away so it can receive adequate sunlight.
 It has also been demonstrated that fire increases the plant's flower production.

 Other threats to the habitat and its plants include exotic plant species such as Brazilian pepper (Schinus terebinthifolius).
 Other possible threats include all-terrain vehicle use, feral pigs, improper use of herbicides, and damage to plants by the leafroller caterpillar Choristoneura parallela.

 Land management continues to be the main issue for this plant.
 Many of the remaining 39 occurrences are on protected public land, but even these are vulnerable to degradation and destruction because they are not maintained adequately.
 For the health of the plants, the habitat must undergo periodic burns and it should be protected from exotic plant species.